moleculerjs/database/docs/README.md

 };
 ```

-**List all available posts (excluding deleted entities)**
+**List all available posts (without deleted entities)**
 ```js
 const posts = await broker.call("posts.find");
 ```

-**List all posts (including deleted entities, as well)**
+**List all posts (also deleted entities)**
 ```js
 const allPosts = await broker.call("posts.find", { scope: false });
 ```

-As you see, it can cause a security issue if the user in the browser can request the deleted posts, as well.
-To avoid it, you can control the authority of scopes and default scopes disabling with the [`checkScopeAuthority`](#checkscopeauthority) method.
+As you can see, it can cause a security problem if the user can also request the deleted posts in the browser.
+To avoid this, you can control the authority of scopes and default scopes disabling with the [`checkScopeAuthority`](#checkscopeauthority) method.

 ## Example with authority
 ```js